felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>UIView</summary>

-Colletion of helpers functions for UIView and the way to use in your project.
+Collection of helpers functions for UIView and the way to use in your project.

 Can be just a class or a extension, you can chose what is the best for your implementation / need.

+Link to the folder: [link](UI/UIView)

 - `Add border to your view*`: snippet for you add border to your view type;
 - `Add border color to your view*`: snippet for you add border color to your view type;
-- `Add corner radious to your view*`: snippet for you add corner raidous to your view type;
+- `Add corner radius to your view*`: snippet for you add corner radius to your view type;
 - `Add border to specific side to your view*`: snippet for you add border to specific side or all side on your view type object;
 - `Add shake effect to your view*`: snippet for you add the shake effect to any view that inherit from UIView;
 - `Add corner radius to specific border*`: snippet for you add corner radius only to specific border that you want;